-- (65) As explained under recital (45) the introduction of the anti-dumping measures on imports of AN originating in Russia in 1995 in a first stage considerably improved the economic situation of the applicant Community producers.
+- As explained under recital 45 the introduction of the anti-dumping measures on imports of AN originating in Russia in 1995 in a first stage considerably improved the economic situation of the applicant Community producers.
 However, starting from the year 1997, the situation deteriorated again.
-Except market shares, which slightly increased on account of price decreases, all other injury indicators, i.e. production, sales volumes, prices, profitability, return on investment, cash flow and employment developed negatively.
-In particular the sharp decrease in the sales prices of the Community industry had a negative effect on its profitability.
-As confirmed by Council Regulation (EC) No 132/2001 imposing definitive duties on imports of AN originating in Poland and Ukraine, this development should be seen in the light of the increased presence in the Community market of imports from these third countries, which have gained more than half of Russian market shares and significantly undercut the prices of the Community industry. - (66) In this respect it should be noted that Russian prices, on the basis of Eurostat and excluding the specific duty imposed in 1998, were below the sales price of Poland and Ukraine during the whole period under review (27 % below during the IP), with the exception of the year 1997, when they were at the same level.
+Except market shares, which slightly increased on account of price decreases, all other injury indicators, i.e. production, sales volumes, prices, profitability, return on investment, cash flow and employment, developed negatively.
+In particular, the sharp decrease in the sales prices of the Community industry had a negative effect on its profitability.
+As confirmed by Regulation (EC) No 132/2001, this development should be seen in the light of the increased presence in the Community market of imports from these third countries, which have gained more than half of Russian market shares and significantly undercut the prices of the Community industry. - (66) In this respect it should be noted that Russian prices, on the basis of Eurostat and excluding the specific duty imposed in 1998, were below the sales prices of Poland and Ukraine during the whole period under review (27 % below during the IP), with the exception of the year 1997, when they were at the same level.